What happens when a weekend camping trip turns into a mini-tech sabbath? Isolation, boredom and emptiness. And that’s not a bad thing.

 For a few days, the great outdoors was home.

-Let’s be clear: Our weekend camping trip was a far cry from an expedition into untamed wilderness (we stayed at Robert Treman State Park in Ithaca).
+Our weekend camping trip was a far cry from an expedition into untamed wilderness (we stayed at Robert Treman State Park in Ithaca).
 We had mobile service.
 But no Wi-Fi and our meager data plans meant limited smartphone usage.

 Like it or not, we were taking a tech sabbath.

 I like to think I have a healthy relationship with technology.
-Of course, it’s a lie.
+Of course, that’s a lie.
 Most days, I’m tethered to my laptop, iPhone and other technologies from the time I wake up in the morning to the time I go to sleep at night.

 Within a few hours of setting up camp, I caught myself reaching for phantom devices.
 Technology is a hard habit to break.
 When people like me take a tech sabbath, we feel:

-The Internet is the ultimate entertainment venue.
+- BORED: The Internet is the ultimate entertainment venue.
 When we’re bored, we use our devices to cruise social media or play games or check out the latest deals on Amazon.
 It’s not very exciting, but it keeps us occupied.

-Many of us rely on technology to stay connected to the workplace.
+- EMPTY: Many of us rely on technology to stay connected to the workplace.
 When we aren’t working, we use technology to connect with our communities and our passions.
 As ridiculous as it sounds, when we take a tech sabbath, we feel empty and even anxious because something is missing.

 Don’t believe me?
 Step away from your smartphone, tablet, laptop, TV and other devices for a few days to discover how dependent you’ve become on technology.